-We are pleased that our 5 year special use permit has been approved by our partners at the American River Ranger District in Tahoe Natl Forest.
-The complexity of this process is compounded by several factors: - The WS Trail from Michigan Bluff to Last Chance is a registered Historical Landmark, which means it has much tougher standards when applying for long term special use permits - most of the staff at the American River District are pulling double duty as they are understaffed and underfunded - all trails and roads have been hit very hard by last years historic precipitation so it is more important than ever to give back to the trails that we love so much.
-Our partnership now requires us to do trail maintenance and $ donations that will be used specifically in this district, (permit fees go into the general fund).
-Please give what you can when you register for Canyons 18, work days to be determined but you may sign up and/or donate when you check out on ultrasignup!
+We are pleased that our 5 year special use permit has been approved by the American River Ranger District in Tahoe Natl Forest.
+The complexity of this process is compounded by several factors: - The WS Trail from Michigan Bluff to Last Chance is a registered Historical Landmark, which means it has much tougher standards when applying for long term special use permits - most of the staff at the American River District are pulling double duty as they are understaffed and underfunded - all trails and roads have been hit very hard by Wet season precipitation so it is more important than ever to give back to the trails that we love so much.
+Our relationship now allows us to do volunteer trail maintenance work days in the Tahoe National Forest that you can sign up for at Ultrasignup.
 Thank You and we will see you on a trail soon!

 This was my 4th consecutive TRT100 miler and 5th hundred overall.
 It's a 50 mile loop course run twice.
 There is also a 6 mile loop in the loop.
 You pass through the aid stations several times, Tunnel Creek 6, Hobart and Bullwheel 4, Diamond Peak and Red House 2.
 There is 20,000 feet of climbing at average 8000 feet of elevation.
 The Sun is glaring hot, and the air is more than dry.
 But the views are worth every step.